Pass Through Partnership: Everything You Need to Know

 When planning, structuring, or controlling a “pass-through” business, a tax adviser or tax attorney can provide advice on the tax reporting process.

 If a business has grown in financial size, incorporation offers an advantage over “pass-through” taxation obligation.
 Corporate owners pay tax only on compensation for services (i.e. salary) or stock dividends.
 If retained earnings are expected, owners may withhold tax on those earnings.

 Inquiries about the tax obligations of “pass-through” entities, may post your legal need at UpCounsel legal marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.